derhansen/sf_banners/Documentation/UsersManual/SettingsForBanners/Index.rst

 The HTML Code for the banner. *Only available, when the banner type is set to*  *“HTML”.*

-Flash
-"""""

-The Flash-File for the banner. *Only available, when the banner type is set to “Flash”.*

-Width / height
-""""""""""""""

-The width and height of the Flash-File. *Only available, when the banner type is set to “Flash”.*

-Wmode
-"""""

-Flash wmode setting.
-If not set, the extensions default setting is used (configured in the extensions constants). *Only available, when the banner type is set to “Flash”.*

-AllowScriptAccess
-"""""""""""""""""

-Flash allowScriptAccess setting.
-If not set, the extensions default setting is used (configured in the extensions constants). *Only available, when the banner type is set to “Flash”.*

 Margintop, marginright, marginbottom and marginleft
 """""""""""""""""""""""""""""""""""""""""""""""""""